JustWhit3/matrixop/Reference Guides/README_reference_guides.md

 ## Libraries ([link](https://github.com/JustWhit3/Matrix-Class/blob/master/Reference%20Guides/Libraries.c%2B%2B))
 List of the libraries used in the program:
 - `iostream`: for the standard input/output functions.
-- `iomanip`: to manage spaces and distances between elements of each matrix in the output stream.
+- `iomanip`: to manage matrix elements spaces and distances in the output stream.
 - `cstdlib`: this header defines several general purpose functions, including dynamic memory management, random number generation, communication with the environment, integer arithmetics, searching, sorting and converting.
 - `fstream`: to manage input and output stream on files.
-- `string`: to manage strings with no limit of lenght in bytes.
+- `string`: to manage strings with no bytes limit of lenght.
 - `cmath`: to manage mathematical functions.

-Is used the namespace `std` to simplify the writing of `iostream` functions.
+Is also used the namespace `std` to simplify the writing of `iostream` functions.

 ## Template class: "MaxPtr" ([link](https://github.com/JustWhit3/Matrix-Class/blob/master/Reference%20Guides/templateClass_MaxPtr.c%2B%2B))
 Template class useful to find maximum value of a pointer.
 It depends on the following arguments: